vitorpp10/cpp-projects/README.md

 * **`experiments/`** — focus: unstructured sandbox for testing new concepts.
   * `scratch/`: temporary files and quick syntax checks.
   * `quick-tests/`: mini-benchmarks for specific functions.
+   * `pipe-flood/`: continuously writes and reads from a pipe to observe basic i/o synchronization and buffer behavior.
   * `one-off/`: isolated single-file scripts that do not fit a larger module.

 ## how to run